Melrose, Scottish Borders

 One day he met the faerie queen, who took him into the faerie realm where he dwelt for seven years.
 Some versions say he returned to the world of humans with the ability to only speak the truth, or, alternately, the gift of being able to foretell the future.

-While large parts of the Thomas Rhymer story are romantic fancy, the equally fascinating story of Melrose Abbey and its place in Scottish history are all true.
+While large parts of the Thomas Rhymer story are romantic fancy, the equally fascinating story of Melrose Abbey and its place in Scottish history is true.
 The Abbey was founded in 1136 by King David I and was the first Cistercian monastery in Scotland.

 The abbey owned vast tracts of land in the area where they raised sheep, and it was the wealth from the sheep's wool that made Melrose Abbey one of the richest monasteries in medieval Scotland.